kachick/chawan/doc/protocols.md

 `data:` decodes a data URL as defined in RFC 2397.

-## Internal schemes: cgi-bin:, stream:
+## Internal schemes: cgi-bin:, stream:, cache:

-Two internal protocols exist: `cgi-bin:` and `stream:`.
+Three internal protocols exist: `cgi-bin:`, `stream:` and `cache:`.
 These are the basic building blocks for the implementation of every protocol mentioned above; for this reason, these can *not* be replaced, and are implemented in the main browser binary.

 `cgi-bin:` executes a local CGI script.
 This scheme is used for the actual implementation of the non-internal protocols mentioned above.
 Local CGI scripts